Frequently Asked Questions

 We recommend no tight clothes/jeans as these restrict our ability to assess you fully.

-Toilet and Change room is available at the clinic – please follow signs from the waiting room.
-There are shorts and singlets in the change room if you need them.
+We have a private, unisex toilet and change room at the clinic, follow the signs from the waiting room.
+There are shorts (available from XXS-3XL) and singlets (S-XL) if you need them.

 What if I can't make it, or I'm running late?